 Digital Photography Tips, Tutorials and Resources

+Are you looking to setup Google Analytics for your photography site?
 If you’re a professional photographer, you’re probably always wondering how you can get more clients to come your way.
 The simple answer is that you need more consultations.
 Of course, to get those consultations, you need more people on your website.
 To bring more people to your website, you need better social media and SEO.
 It all sounds incredibly complicated, doesn’t it?

 The good news?
 It’s not as tough as you’d think.
 In fact, all you really need is to know who’s coming to your website in the first place.
 When you track your visitors, you can begin to understand what you need to do to not only attract more traffic but convert that traffic into paying leads.